RajeshHegde/rajeshhegde.com-hugo/content/blog/Set up Hugo with GitHub pages.md

 ### Deploy site
 Let us generate the site using `hugo` which will generated all HTMLs in `<github username>.github.io` directory.
 This directory need to be pushed to github to be able to access on `http://<github username>.github.io`.
-Since `<github username>.github.io` is a submodule, while pusing any changes to blog use this command `git push --recurse-submodules=on-demand`.
+Since `<github username>.github.io` is a submodule, while pushing any changes to blog use this command `git push --recurse-submodules=on-demand`.

 Now your site is available at `http://<github username>.github.io`.
 Kudos...